 Brittany Colton is licensed clinical social worker (LCSW) and life coach who has extensive experience in working with youth, young adults, women and families.
 Brittany recently trained in Emotionally Focused Therapy and is now adding couples to her scope of practice.
 Through empowering her clients she seeks to help each individual generate solutions, develop healthy thinking patterns, improve their relationships, adjust to new roles, heal from trauma, achieve their personal and familial goals and thrive.
 Brittany also has a special interest in working with women and families of faith.

-In addition to therapy, Brittany has a passion for nature, exercising, cooking, reading, coaching sports teams and raising four beautiful babies with her husband in sunny California.
+In addition to therapy, Brittany has a passion for nature, exercising, cooking, reading, coaching sports teams and raising five beautiful babies with her husband in Texas.

 Thoughts on therapy: